sahilit/memory-game/README.md

 ## License

-The contents of this repository are covered under the [MIT License] (LICENSE).
+The contents of this repository are covered under the [MIT License](LICENSE).